Canadian Wool 🍁

 Each product starts as raw wool and they go through a process which allows the raw wool to be turned into the finished product.

 Second, if required, the wool is dyed.
 This is where colour is added to the wool.
-This is done by using natural dyes from pigments found in plants and bugs, or chemical dyes created from a laboratory.
+This is done by using natural dyes from pigments found in plants and bugs, or chemical dyes created in a laboratory.
 Sometimes this is done after the spinning and twisting of the wool.

 Fifth, skeining and pressing.
 This step makes the yarn more relaxed instead of creating tension.
 The wool is wound to a skein when making yarn.
 However, when making a blanket, the wool is wrapped in a loom instead of a skein.

 Sixth, this is the final step.
 The yarn or blanket is finally packaged and shipped.
-The Real Wool Shop receives these finished products and they are now ready to be tagged and sold!
+The Real Wool Shop receives these finished products, and they are now ready to be tagged and sold!

 References: